freekholvoet/MultiviewSpatialEmbeddings/README.md

 ## Using the pretrained models

-The trained models, as described in Section 3.4 of the paper, can be downloaded via HuggingFace.
+The trained models, as described in Section 3.4 of the paper, can be downloaded from our HuggingFace repository: https://huggingface.co/FreekH/multiview_spatial_embedding.

 There are five different models available in our HuggingFace repository: